symphonists/rest_api/README.markdown

 This will terminate the response and send an error to the client.

+The remaining four methods represent the four HTTP methods (GET, POST, PUT and DELETE).
+If the method is omitted from the plugin, an "unsupported" response will be returned to the client.

 ### `get()`

 This function is run when the client performs a GET request to your plugin.
 This is for read-only requests.
-You have full access to the `$_GET` or `$_REQUEST` data.

 ### `post()`

 This function is run when the client performs a POST request to your plugin.
-This is for write operations.
-You have full access to the `$_GET` or `$_REQUEST` data.
+This is for write operations, to create a new or update existing resource.

+### `put()`

+This function is run when the client performs a PUT request to your plugin.
+This is for write operations, to create a new resource.

+### `delete()`

+This function is run when the client performs a DELETE request to your plugin.
+This is for write operations to delete a resource.

 ## Todo